Trail running vacations blog

 Know Your Foot Type

-Before you buy the coolest-looking shoe, you need to understand your pronation—how your foot rolls inward when it hits the ground .
+Don’t just buy the shoe that looks cool.
+You need to understand your pronation—how your foot rolls when it lands.

-- Overpronation: Your foot rolls inward excessively.
-This puts stress on your knees and hips.
-You need a Stability shoe .
+• Overpronation: Your foot rolls inward too much.
+This can mess with your knees.
+You need a Stability shoe.

-- Underpronation (Supination): Your foot rolls outward.
-You need a Cushioned shoe with extra shock absorption .
+• Underpronation (Supination): Your foot rolls to the outside.
+Look for a Cushioned shoe with more shock absorption.

 4. Form: Run Tall, Run Light